-Criterion Description 9.
-Analogy Are related viruses clearly established to cause cancers in animals or humans?
+Criterion Description 8.
+Experiment Changing either exposure or continued infection in a randomized clinical trial should change the measure of clinical outcome (e.g., vaccination programs for HPV and HBV).
+9. Analogy Are related viruses clearly established to cause cancers in animals or humans?